ASSERT-KTH/Vecogen/README.md

 ```

 # Currently implemented functions
-- 'verify_dir'      : Verifies the first .c and .h file in the given directory using -d
+- 'verify_dir'      : Verifies the first .c and .h file.
+This requires the user to provide the .c file using the -c flag, and the header file using the -he flag.
+You can also incorporate specific solvers using the -s flag.
+The solvers available depend on the currently installed solvers.
+By default all solvers are being used.
-- 'verify'          : Verifies the given .c and .h file
+- 'verify'          : Verifies the given .c and .h file.
+This requires the user to provide the .c file using the -c flag, and the header file using the -he flag.
+You can also incorporate specific solvers using the -s flag.
+The solvers available depend on the currently installed solvers.
+By default all solvers are used.
-- 'list_dir'        : Lists the files given in a directory
+- 'list_dir'        : Lists the files given in a directory, where the directory is described by the -d flag
 - 'generate_prompt' : Generates a prompt for the user to given an .h file